Visit Conero peninsula

-Castles and churches can also be seen in several of the small towns and villages in the hills, such as Agugliano; the quaint village of Offagna; the historic 'circular' town of Camerata Picena, the hill town of Ostra Vetere, among others.
+Castles and churches can also be seen in several of the small towns and villages in the hills such as Agugliano, the quaint village of Offagna, the historic 'circular' town of Camerata Picena and the hill town of Ostra Vetere, among others.

-Much of the region falls within the Parco Naturale del Monte Conero, a very popular and scenic destination with hikers and birdwatchers.
+Much of the region falls within the Parco Naturale del Monte Conero which is a very popular and scenic destination with hikers and birdwatchers.